Recoskie/AI-Matrix/docs/Matrix Structure.md

   <tr><td>x<sup>5</sup>*2</td><td>0*2=0</td><td>1*2=2</td><td>30*2=60</td><td>150*2=300</td><td>240*2=480</td><td>120*2=240</td></tr>
 </table>

 You then subtract each of your per values by *2 of x<sup>5</sup>.
-This then de-mixes the fifth dimensional calculation from each per value iteration.
+This then de-mixes the fifth-dimensional calculation from each per value iteration.

 <br /><br />